bbbbbr/canyon-racer/README.md

 ### Game Play
 A short (yet infinite), very simple, kind of hard game with cool FX and music. :)

-- Guide the racer through the canyon jumping over rocks and without touching walls.
+- Guide the racer through the canyon jumping over rocks and without crashing into walls.
-- Use a limited number of Lives to create Save states and then Rewind to them after crashing.
+- Use Lives to create Save States and Rewind to them after crashing.
-- Collect `+1` items to gain more Lives actions.
+- Collect `+1` items to gain more Lives.

 Give your eyes frequent rests.
 There can be some temporary sensation of visual movement after playing.